EUCANCan/oncoliner/tools/pipeline_designer/README.md

 - [Use case example](#use-case-example)

 ## Usage

-**WARNING**: It is recommended to normalize indels and SNVs for each variant caller before executing the pipeline designer.
-For this purpose, we recommend using pre.py from [Illumina's Haplotype Comparison Tools (hap.py)](https://github.com/Illumina/hap.py).
-We provide an standalone and containerized **[EUCANCan's pre.py wrapper](https://github.com/EUCANCan/prepy-wrapper)** for this purpose.

 The main executable code is in the [`src/`](/src/) folder.
 There is one executable file: [`main.py`](/src/main.py).
 It is provided as a standalone command line tool.
 Example of usage: